 Class divides in redistributive preferences

-Over the past few decades, research on political attitudes in industrialized societies has consistently highlighted the significance of social class as a key driver of public opinion (Lindh & McCall, 2020).
-Social class, in this context, not only reflects individuals’ labor market relations but also their economic interests and moral perspectives regarding the role of the market and the state in the distribution and redistribution of resources (Svallfors, 2006).
+Over the past few decades, research on political attitudes in industrialized societies has consistently highlighted social class as a key driver of public opinion.
+In this context, social class is understood as the structural position derived from employment relations within the labor market and production units, typically represented by occupations (Lindh & McCall, 2020).
+Social class is also linked to moral perspectives regarding the role of the market and the state in the distribution and redistribution of resources (Svallfors, 2006).
 Redistributive preferences refer to individuals’ support for policies and mechanisms aimed at reducing economic inequality (McCall & Kenworthy, 2009).
 These preferences encompass views on taxation, welfare programs, public services, and other government interventions designed to transfer resources from wealthier individuals or groups to those with fewer resources (García-Sánchez, Castillo, Rodríguez-Bailón, & Willis, 2022).

 Empirically, the class divide in redistributive preferences is well documented (Brooks & Svallfors, 2010; Curtis & Andersen, 2015; Edlund & Lindh, 2015; Langsæther & Evans, 2020).
 Class-based explanations of redistributive preferences have predominantly focused on individuals’ socioeconomic position.
 According to self-interest-driven theories, economic resources or risk exposure explain why working classes with fewer resources and greater job insecurity tend to support redistribution more than the upper classes (Meltzer & Richard, 1981; Rehm, 2009).
 Furthermore, while material interests often dominate in conditions of scarcity, value-based motivations, such as egalitarianism, may drive stronger support for redistribution under conditions of greater security and weaken under material hardship (Kulin & Svallfors, 2013; Maldonado, Olivos, Castillo, Atria, & Azar, 2019).